Program Overview

 Design Features

 The five petals harvest rain water, storing it in ten translucent tubes in the middle of the building arranged as a shower room.
-The energy tower is composed of 24 tracking bifacial photovoltaic panels, plus a vertical wind turbine and communication dish.
+The four leaves contain 24 bifacial photovoltaic panels that track the sun by pumping water, plus a vertical wind turbine and communication dish.
+Batteries store up to five days of power.

 |